acoli-repo/AURIS/guidelines/draft/refexp.md

 - `NP_TYPE=pron.pind`: indefinite pronouns, e.g., *somebody*, or German *man*.
 Also includes pronominal indefinite quantifiers, e.g., *some* in *some of that*.

+### 3.4.3 Other expressions (`NP_TYPE`=`other`)

+We consider every syntactic argument of a verb to be a potentially referring expression.
+If not matched by any of the aforementioned conditions, we treat verbal arguments as secondary markables.
+This can happen if an argument is a foreign language expression that is not assigned proper POS tags, but instead just marked as foreign (e.g., `X` in Universal Dependencies).
+Note that the annotation of referentiality for `other` nominals is tentative, only.

 ## 3.5 Automated Pre-Annotation